Albert-Health/albert-health-clinical-safety/clinical-safety-management-file/clinical-safety-management-plan.md

 ## Definitions

-Note - Also see the RCPCH Risk Management Strategy
+Note - Also see the Albert Health Risk Management Strategy

 **CSO:** Clinical Safety Officer - the person responsible for ensuring that the Healthcare IT Clinical Risk Management System is applied to all clinical systems.
 The Clinical Safety Officer (CSO) for the Organisation is responsible for ensuring the safety of a Healthcare IT system through the application of clinical risk management.
 The Clinical Safety Officer must hold a current registration with an appropriate professional body relevant to their training and experience.
 They also need to be suitably trained and qualified in risk management or have an understanding in principles of risk and safety as applied to Healthcare IT systems.
 The Clinical Safety Officer ensures that the processes defined by the clinical risk management system are followed.